Mianchi County: Industry

 Mianchi has aluminium and coal industries, as well as float glass factories and silicon refineries.
 Other industries are breweries, electronics, building materials, smelting, chemicals, medicine and food.
 The industry is turning from resources-oriented to processing, manufacturing and high-tech.
 Mianchi has become an important base of energy, metallurgy, building materials and sustainable materials.
 It is one of the most industrially developed counties in Henan province.

 The industrial district of Mianchi county is an important industry area of Henan.
 Located on the west of Zhengzhou-Luoyang industry corridor, Mianchi has a favourable location.

 Tourism and culture

 Mianchi has colorful and diverse scenery, such as the Yangshao Grand Canyon.
 Other tourist sights are the Danxia Scenic Area and Shifenggu Scenic Area.
 It is a popular regional holiday destination.
 In addition, Mianchi is home to many kinds of local products.
 The mild weather makes it feasible for many kinds of crops to grow well here.
-The total farmland area is 645 million square meters.
-The main crops include wheat, corn, chilies, tobacco and peanuts, of which chili is about 23 million square meters, tobacco production 40 million square meters, and traditional Chinese medicine production 36 million square meters.
+The total farmland area is 645 square kilometers.
+The main crops include wheat, corn, chilies, tobacco and peanuts, of which chili is about 23 square kilometers, tobacco production 40 square kilometers, and traditional Chinese medicine production 36 square kilometers.
 Mianchi is known in China for its three Yangshao treasures: Yangshao apricots, Yangshao dried persimmons, and Yangshao millet.